DataBiosphere/data-portal/content-v2/guides/userguides/exploring-projects-dcp2.md

 ## Downloading Project DCP Generated Matrices

-Each project processed with DCP pipelines have DCP-generated count matrices.
+Each project processed with DCP pipelines have DCP-generated count matrices, which are separated by species, organ, and library construction method.

-To download, navigate to the Project page and select the **"Project Matrices"** tab to the left.
+To download, select the **"Project Matrices"** tab left of the Project page.
 Scroll to identify the relevant matrix and then select the download icon.

-Count matrices are available in MTX, CSV, Loom formats (see the [Loom documentation](http://loompy.org/) for details on loading and viewing Loom files).
+Count matrices are available in Loom format (see the [Loom documentation](http://loompy.org/) for details on loading and viewing Loom files).
+The columns in the count matrix represent cell-specific information while the rows represent gene-specific information.

-> **MTX and CSV Matrix Deprecation Notice:** DCP 1.0 matrices will be deprecated once the DCP 1.0 Browser retires.
-Loom will be the default matrix format for all new and reprocessed DCP 2.0 datasets.

 The type of count (raw or TPM) available in the matrix depends on the pipeline used for data processing.
-Optimus (10x data) matrices include raw counts whereas Smart-seq2 matrices include TPMs.
+Read more about Loom counts and metrics for [Optimus (10x data)](https://broadinstitute.github.io/warp/documentation/Pipelines/Optimus_Pipeline/Loom_schema.html) or [SS2](https://broadinstitute.github.io/warp/documentation/Pipelines/Smart-seq2_Multi_Sample_Pipeline/Loom_schema.html).

+DPC Generated Matrices also contain a subset of the available ingested metadata for the project.
+To learn more about the metadata available in the Loom, see the [DCP Matrix Overview](/guides/userguides/matrices).

 ## Downloading Project Contributor Generated Matrices